 Yep.
 My husband, who’s a board-certified plastic surgeon and very particular about doing things right, believes the traditional facelift is on its way out.
 He only performs deep plane facelifts now.
 Why?
 Because it delivers what people actually want: natural contour, a midface lift, and real longevity.

-I am insanely proud of the work, time, and education he has put in over the last many years; going to meetings and spending time with leading experts nationally and internationally.
+I am insanely proud of the work, time, and education he has put in over the last many years; attending meetings and training with leading experts nationally and internationally to perfect this approach.
+It is evident in our results, and, honestly, in the joy of our patients when they see themselves again.

 Questions?
 Curious?
 Nervous about surgery?